unibo-spe/spe-slides/content/12-multiplatform/_index.md

 ## Write first, wrap elsewhere (analysis)

-Let `N` be the amount of supported platforms
+Let `N` be the number of supported platforms

 - Clear separation of API code from implementation code is quintessential